-- (e) As at 31 December 2020, prepayments and deposits for land premium included a balance of RMB1,262,461,000 which was paid to a local government in respect of a land use right located in the PRC.
-During the year ended 31 December 2021, the land use right certificate was obtained and the relevant land premium of RMB1,262,461,000 was transferred to properties under development. - (f) During the year ended 31 December 2021, the Group made prepayments amounted to RMB1,232,724,000 to various third party contractors and suppliers for certain construction materials and declaration materials in respect of the Group's four projects located in Shanghai and one project located in Hefei in accordance with payment schedules of the respective contracts.
+- (e) During the year ended 31 December 2021, the Group made prepayments amounted to RMB1,232,724,000 to various third party contractors and suppliers for certain construction materials and declaration materials in respect of the Group's four projects located in Shanghai and one project located in Hefei in accordance with payment schedules of the respective contracts.
 Those prepayments had not been utilised as at 31 December 2021 due to delay in construction progress of the relevant projects caused by, including but not limited to, delay in the grant of approvals from local government bodies for change in construction plan, pre-sale permit or other permit.
-Although the abovementioned projects were further delayed with limited construction progress due to development of COVID-19 pandemic in PRC in first half of 2022, management considered that those prepayments can be subsequently utilised in second half of 2022 based on the latest construction plan. - (g) Provision for loss allowance in respect of other receivables and other financial assets are recognised using an allowance account unless the Group is satisfied that recovery of the amounts are remote, in which case the impairment losses are written off against other receivables and other financial assets directly.
+Although the abovementioned projects were further delayed with limited construction progress due to development of COVID-19 pandemic in the PRC in the first half of 2022, management considered that those prepayments can be subsequently utilised in 2023 based on the latest construction plan. - (f) Provision for loss allowance in respect of other receivables and other financial assets are recognised using an allowance account unless the Group is satisfied that recovery of the amounts are remote, in which case the impairment losses are written off against other receivables and other financial assets directly.
 The movement in the provision for loss allowance is disclosed in note 3(a)(iv).